micmejia/bible-dump/NKJV/Romans/Rom 15.md

 Now may the God of hope fill you with all joy and peace in believing, that you may abound in hope by the power of the Holy Spirit. ## From Jerusalem to Illyricum

 ###### 14
-Now I myself am confident concerning you, my brethren, that you also are full of goodness, filled with all knowledge, able also to admonish [^f]one another.
+Now I myself am confident concerning you, my brethren, that you also are full of goodness, filled with all knowledge, able also to admonish one another.

 ###### 15
 Nevertheless, brethren, I have written more boldly to you on _some_ points, as reminding you, because of the grace given to me by God,

 ###### 16
-that I might be a minister of Jesus Christ to the Gentiles, ministering the gospel of God, that the offering [^g]of the Gentiles might be acceptable, sanctified by the Holy Spirit.
+that I might be a minister of Jesus Christ to the Gentiles, ministering the gospel of God, that the offering of the Gentiles might be acceptable, sanctified by the Holy Spirit.

 ###### 17
 Therefore I have reason to glory in Christ Jesus in the things _which pertain_ to God.